cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 sudo yum install -y docker

+sudo groupadd docker

+sudo usermod -a -G docker cc

 sudo systemctl start docker.service
 ```

+We also created a user group `docker` and added the default `cc` user to it before starting the Docker daemon. **After logging out and back in you will no longer have to use sudo with the Docker client or tools.**

 Then follow these instructions to install [Machine](https://docs.docker.com/machine/#installation) and [Compose](https://docs.docker.com/compose/install/). **If you're getting "Permission Denied" using curl, run `sudo -i` to become root, run the commands, then `exit`.**